 However, there are many alternatives to sweet, high-fat, or salty breakfasts.
-People can make a few tweaks to classic breakfasts to make them suitable, while some less traditional options can be surprisingly tasty and satisfying.
+People can tweak classic breakfasts to make them suitable, while some less traditional options can be surprisingly tasty and satisfying.

 The best breakfast is one that is high in fiber but low in added sugar, carbohydrates, and salt.
-Nutrient-dense foods provide a feeling of fullness, which can make it easier for people to resist unhealthful snacks.
+Nutrient-dense foods provide a feeling of fullness, making it easier for people to resist unhealthful snacks.

 In this article, we look at some healthful and tasty breakfast options for people with diabetes.

-A homemade smoothie offers the same sweet taste as juice, but it can also provide nutrients that boost overall health and help fight hunger.
+A homemade smoothie made with whole fruit offers the same sweet taste as juice, along with nutrients that boost overall health and help fight hunger.

 Here are some ways to include different nutrients in a smoothie:

-Fat and protein: Adding some protein and healthful fat can make the smoothie more satisfying and leave a person feeling full for longer.
-Protein can also slow down the digestion of the carbohydrates.
-Sources of healthful fat include nuts, seeds, and avocado.
+Adding protein and healthful fat can make the smoothie more satisfying and leave a person

 For protein, adding one-half of a cup of low-fat Greek yogurt can create a creamy and satisfying texture.
 Alternatively, a person can mix in a protein powder.